ACM SIG Bylaws: SIGDOC

 Article 4.
 Officers

-- SIGDOC officers are the Chairman, the Vice-Chairman, and the Secretary-Treasurer.
-The Officers are elected for two-year terms beginning July 1 of odd-numbered years.
+- SIGDOC officers are the Chair, the Vice-Chair, and the Secretary-Treasurer.
+The Officers are elected for three-year terms without extension beginning July 1.

-- The Chairman is the principal officer and is responsible for leading SIGDOC and managing its activities.
-The duties of the Chairman are:
+- The Chair is the principal officer and is responsible for leading SIGDOC and managing its activities.
+The duties of the Chair are:

 - Calling and presiding at SIGDOC Executive Committee and business meetings;